DaveAldon/BLE-Server/README.md

 ### Credit

-Files and original instructions adapted from https://web.archive.org/web/20200724062734/https://scribles.net/creating-ble-gatt-server-uart-service-on-raspberry-pi/
+Files and original instructions adapted from https://web.archive.org/web/20200724062734/https://scribles.net/creating-ble-gatt-server-uart-service-on-raspberry-pi/ because the original article's web server isn't guaranteed to be working, hence using an archive link